TERMS AND CONDITIONS OF RENEGADE SURF LIMITED

 - gratuities you choose to give, in addition to any we give on your behalf where we consider appropriate.

 - When you make your booking, we shall ask you for a deposit of 30% of the total cost.
-Deposits may be refunded if cancellation occurs more than eight weeks before your departure date – minus a £150 admin fee.
+Deposits may be refunded if cancellation occurs more than 12 weeks before your departure date – minus a £150 admin fee per person on the booking.
 The balance of the price must be paid at least eight weeks before your departure date.
 If the balance is not paid on time, we shall cancel your travel arrangements and retain your deposit.

 - Any booking made less than eight weeks prior to the departure date must be accompanied by full payment at the time of making the booking.